 Worried about hitting your deadlines while still having time to party at uni?
 With these ultimate uni life skills, you'll be flourishing in no time.

-They say your university years are the best years of your life – and they certainly can be!
-But we'd argue that being a poor, knackered, perpetually hungover student can come with its challenges, too.
+They say your university years are the best of your life – and they certainly can be!
+But we'd argue that being a poor, exhausted, constantly hungover student comes with its challenges.

-Like, how do you stay healthy when living on a diet of pot noodles?
-How do you juggle a part-time job to support yourself when you've got deadlines left, right and centre?
-And how is it possible to go on nights out every week when you can barely afford to feed yourself?
+Like, how do you stay healthy on a diet of instant noodles?
+How do you juggle a part-time job to support yourself when you have essays left, right and centre?
+And how is it possible to go on weekly nights out when you can barely afford to feed yourself?

-To help you overcome all these challenges and more, we've put together the ultimate list of skills you need to make it through university in one piece.
+To help you overcome these challenges and more, we've compiled our top tips for making it through uni in one piece.

 How to survive university